fearlessfrog/MSFS_Universal_Announcer/README.md

 1. Fenix A320 Installation: If you own the Fenix A320, the sound files are already installed
 2. Cabin Announcements Discord: join the [Cabin Announcements for Fenix](https://discord.com/invite/P8ZYJgH3ZF) Discord server for community-created sound files
 3. Make You Own: Get your tray tables in an upright position and get recording, it's just plain sound files (see [here](https://support.fenixsim.com/hc/en-us/articles/12374580682383-Cabin-Announcements-Guide) for specs)
+4. Use a Text to Speech service within the app and generate your own on the fly or pregenerated!
+More details [here](https://fearlessfrog.github.io/MSFS_Universal_Announcer/generated.html).

 If you don't own the Fenix then it is worth considering taking one of the Cabin Announcement packs from Discord and dropping them in a folder Announcements\Default, so they can be used with or without any airline code as a fallback.